 Special lines on the new surface as well as additional netting means you can play Tennis or Pickleball with all of your friends and family at Terradyne.

-All 3 courts have lights and are great for evening play.
+All courts have lights and are great for playing even on a summer evening.

 Appropriate and clean tennis attire should be worn at all times on tennis court.
 Appropriate tennis shoes that leave no marks should be worn while playing on the courts.
 Only tennis shoes made specifically for the purpose of playing tennis are allowed.
 T-shirts are allowed as long as they are appropriate.
 There are no restrictions on colors of the attire.

 No food shall be allowed on the tennis court.

 No animals shall be allowed on the court.

 Good conduct and tennis etiquette shall prevail at all times and shall include a minimum of noise, maximum sportsmanship, and respect for the rights and welfare of others.

 Ilija is a native of Croatia and a former Wichita State University tennis player.
 While at WSU, Ilija played at the top of the line up in singles and doubles his whole career and was a team captain his senior year.
 He was a three-time team MVC all-conference player as well as a two-time MVC champion.

 Some of his accomplishments as a junior tennis player in Croatia include being a five-time national champion, member of the National team and being ranked TOP100 juniors in the world.
 While playing for the national team, he won the bronze medal in the European Championship in Villagarcia, Spain.
 Playing professionally, Ilija competed against several TOP10 players such as Milos Raonic, Grigor Dimitrov, Marin Cilic and Ryan Harrison.